 Piazza del Campo.
 The main public space of the historic center of Siena, Tuscany.
 It is regarded as one of Europe’s greatest medieval squares.

 Capitoline Museums.
-Museum complex in Piazza del Campidoglio, on top of the Capitoline Hill in Rome, dating back from 15th century and hosting Roman antiquities.
+Museum complex in Piazza del Campidoglio, on top of the Capitoline Hill in Rome, dating back from the 15th century and hosting Roman antiquities.

 Basilica Papale di Santa Maria Maggiore.
-A 5th century church with a gilded ceiling, Papal major basilica and the largest Marian church in Rome.
+A 5th-century church with a gilded ceiling, Papal major basilica, and the largest Marian church in Rome.

 Circus Maximus.
-Built in 6th century BCE, this ancient Roman chariot-racing stadium and mass entertainment venue is located in Rome.
+Built in the 6th century BCE, this ancient Roman chariot-racing stadium and mass entertainment venue is located in Rome.

 Santa Maria delle Grazie.
 A church in Milan, famous for the mural of Da Vinci’s piece ‘The Last Supper’.